 In Alberta, the Education Act, The Family Law Act, and the Child, Youth and Family Enhancement Act define the definition of a parent.
 Parents are essential partners in education and have a right and responsibility to make decisions respecting the education of their children.
 With our new online registration system, we are ensuring our online practices and access to student information aligns with Alberta legislation.

 While a parent is usually the legal guardian of the child, that is not always the case.
 Guardianship rights can be shared by parents or can be removed.
-As a student's right to attend any particular school is based upon the residence of the "parent", and as it is the parent who exercises the various powers, responsibilities and entitlements as a guardian under the School Act, it is important that a school board determine who the legal guardians are.
+As a student's right to attend any particular school is based upon the residence of the "parent", and as it is the parent who exercises the various powers, responsibilities and entitlements as a guardian under the Education Act, it is important that a school board determine who the legal guardians are.
 Under Section 20 of the Family Law Act, a stepparent is not a legal guardian unless granted that right through the courts.

 Individuals, other than parents, who have been appointed guardianship through an Alberta Court or Court of Queen 's Bench are required to provide copies of the court documents to the school.
 Upon receipt of these documents, the individual will be granted the rights of a parent.
 This would include a separate PowerSchool Parent Portal account.

 It is our responsibility to ensure that the legal parent/guardian provides and has access to student information.

 The Parent: Education Act, Preamble and Sections 1(r), 2, 16.2

 The preamble of the Education Act states that parents have a right and responsibility to make decisions respecting the education of their children.
 The definition of parent is set out in section 1 of the Education Act and includes

 • the guardian as set out in section 20 of the Family Law Act,